-When thinking of selling a property people usually ask an agent to give an idea of the correct price at which to market it.
+When thinking of the acquisition or disposal of a property people usually ask an agent to give an idea of the correct price at which to market it.
 However, you may want a more formal valuation to get a better idea of what the sale price is likely to be rather than the asking price – there is often a large gap between the two.

 When buying a property the law of the land offers no protection to a purchaser, insisting on the maxim “let the buyer beware” (caveat emptor).
 Usually, the mortgage valuation acts as a comfort to the buyer, but if you are a cash buyer then you may want to instruct a formal valuation to give you comfort that the price you have agreed to pay is not excessive.